 For 2020 Paul can pay 20% of €115000 into a pension to reduce his tax liability.
 This is €23000.
 He would get tax relief on this at 40% so the tax saving is €9200.
 The tax relief is brilliant, but the gravy is that he has put away €23000 into a pension.
 This will grow into a much larger amount over the next 30 years until he draws it down.
 Luckily for Paul, he can make this pension contribution before the 31st of October 2021.
 Once he does this and claims it on his return, he will get a tax deduction for 2020.
 As his tax liability for 2020 is lower, his preliminary tax payment for 2021 will be lower too.
 See here for tax relief on pension contributions

 Some businesses such as doctors, dentists, and barristers can only be sole traders.
 Very often their top tax rate is 55%.
 Paul will have the option of transferring his business to a company.
 That should lead to lower taxes.
 Lower taxes mean more money to invest for him through salary, bonus, and pension.
 Lower taxes can also mean more money to invest in the business be it staff, equipment, or expansion.
 Post-year end Paul can only save tax through a pension payment.
 If Sinead was an employee during the year that would have reduced his taxes.
 Meeting Roger 6 months after the year-end to tell him the bad news won’t be good for him or Roger.
 He will be halfway into the new year and have the same tax problems in 2021 as he had in 2020.
 Investing in his bookkeeping will pay dividends.
 It will empower him to have his key numbers and information to grow the business.
 Paying into a pension will save him tax and provide a more comfortable retirement for him and Sinead.

 Interested in getting the right partner for your business?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us about you and your business to see if we can help.